etsuprun/halefdocs/index.rst

 Call the voice project *HelloWorld_Voice*.

-You should now see the voice project in your project explorer:
+You should now see the voice project in your Project Explorer pane:

 .. image:: /images/create_voice.png